TrySound/rollup-plugin-size-snapshot/README.md

 ### matchSnapshot

 This option allows you to verify that contributors don't forget to build or commit the `.size-snapshot.json` file.
 If this is `true`, the plugin will validate the snapshot against an existing one.
+Typically, one would define this option's value as true during continuous integration; [using it locally is unintended](https://github.com/TrySound/rollup-plugin-size-snapshot/issues/33).

 type: `boolean`
 default: `false`